 Stum and her team are examining family experiences when elderly people are victims of financial exploitation by someone in their own family.

 Serido's research examines financial behavior at the intersection of family processes and personal well-being, with particular focus on youth and young adults.
-As principal investigator for the APLUShappiness research initiative, she leads a multidisciplinary research team studying how young people develop their financial behaviors, and how these behaviors change as young people mature and take on more adult roles and responsibilities.
+As principal investigator for the APLUS research initiative, she leads a multidisciplinary research team studying how young people develop their financial behaviors, and how these behaviors change as young people mature and take on more adult roles and responsibilities.

-FACES This collaboration between the University of Minnesota and the Fond Du Lac Tribal and Community College (FDLTCC) aims to reduce the education and employment disparity for racial/ethnic minority youth in underserved communities in Minnesota.
+This collaboration between the University of Minnesota and the Fond Du Lac Tribal and Community College (FDLTCC) aims to reduce the education and employment disparity for racial/ethnic minority youth in underserved communities in Minnesota.

-Launched in spring 2015, Peer$ are undergraduate students who enroll in a 1-credit internship each semester.
+Launched in spring 2015, Peer$ are undergraduate students who enroll in a one-credit internship each semester.
 The Peer$ meet weekly as a group to learn about the economic impact of everyday choices they make.
 In addition, the Peer$ conduct workshops and discussion sessions with low-income high school students about financial literacy and to inform students about free resources.